Phyks/BMC/README.md

 ## Current status

-* Able to import a PDF file, automagically find the DOI, get the bibtex entry back and add it to the library.
-If DOI search fails, it will prompt you for the DOI.
+* Able to import a PDF / djvu file, automagically find the DOI / ISBN, get the bibtex entry back and add it to the library.
+If DOI / ISBN search fails, it will prompt you for it.
-* Same thing for DJVU files.
-* Same thing for books (PDF or DJVU) using ISBN.
-* TODO (in one of the next commits) : Add bibtex to the global bibtex index.

 **Important note :** I use it for personnal use, but I don't read articles from many journals.
 If you find any file which is not working, please fill an issue or send me an e-mail with the relevant information.
 There are alternative ways to get the metadata for example, and I didn't know really which one was the best one as writing this code.